/ /2019 8:00 AM

 - Multiple daily observations for symptoms consistent with COVID-19

-- Postponing all group and outside activities
+- Modifying group activities

 - Providing alternative communication for family and care conferences via Zoom, Facetime or Skype